lsst-dm/dmtn-224/index.rst

 Codes are not stored anywhere else, so once they expire or are redeemed they are permanently forgotten.

 The code JSON document is encrypted with Fernet_ in exactly the same way that token information is encrypted.

+The ephemeral Redis instance also stores rate limiting information.
+See :ref:`rate-limiting` for more information.

 SQL database
 ------------